Dino0005/cx-mf-fix/README.md

 - `mf.reg` registry file
 - `wmf.reg` registry file

-Note: These required files are already included in the Resources folder of the project
+Note: The `mf-dlls.zip` is not included in the Resources folder of the project.
+However, it is provided within the pre-compiled release package in the Assets section for your convenience.

 ## Localization